kosvrouvas/woo-a11y-helper/README.md

-# woo-a11y-helper
+# woo-helper

-Fix some a11y issues showing up in Wave a11y Checker in WooCommerce Cart and Checkout pages by overriding the official WooCommerce templates from a plugin instead.
+Fix someissues showing up in WaveChecker in WooCommerce Cart and Checkout pages by overriding the official WooCommerce templates from a plugin instead.
 Useful for ipdating many installations at once and want one place to update the template after a WooCommerce update.